 Black men kill each other at alarming rates all across America every day.
 Nearly every city’s daily news casts reports, “Today in our city three (or thirty depending on the size of your city) men were shot and killed in three (or thirty) separate shootings.
 Police have no suspects in any of the cases.”
 And immediately and innately you know that the people killed were black and the killers were black.
 This has been going on for the last 30-40 years and no end is in sight.
 New Orleans has one of the highest murder rates nationally.
 Why do black men kill each other?

-The first thing about murder is that people usually kill people who are similar to them in many ways, particularly race.
-White men normally murder other white men and black men normally murder other black men.
+people who are similar to them in many ways, particularly race.
+White men normally murder other white men and

 In the black community, these killings are normally city events.
 Rarely do you hear of a drive by in the country.
 Most of these daily killings occur on the city streets.
 People kill others who they interact with.

 Young men engage in risky and violent behavior.
-Most of the men dying on our streets are between the ages of 17-35.
+Most of the men dying on our streets are

 But these are often cited, unsurprising factors.
 More salient is what goes into the psyche of a guy who can look into the eyes of another man and pull the trigger at close range or jab a knife with the intent to murder another man?
 What are the other factors that contribute to becoming a murderer?
 Why do Black men kill each other